 Some reverential moment or memorial is appropriate for lives well lived, and this interaction with the hands that fed them, and later killed them.
 Having spent a bit of time researching the importance of the wild turkey in many North American Indian tribes, not just as a food bird, but having important mystical or spiritual elements in their culture, I came across a tribe name I’d not encountered before.
-The Catawba, who inhabited an area of what is now South Carolina, were essentially sedentary agricultural people who also fished and hunted for game.
-The Wikipedia link shows a photo of tribal members with traditional turkey feather head dresses, and also mentions that the tribe used to practice infant head flattening, and had a religion based upon a different trinity of Creator (Manatou), Son of Creator and Turtle (Kaia).
-(I’ll include a link here to Joseph Campbell, an American academic and teacher who studied in depth commonalities amongst religions and myths from around the world and through the ages, and being very knowledgeable about the culture of native North American tribes.
-In many ways being introduced to his work years ago by a veterinary colleague, made me decide to “Follow My Bliss“, a simple life philosophy of Campbell’s and is probably partly why I now write these blogs.
-I discovered for the first time from the Wikipedia link above that Campbell spent 5 early years of his life reading at length around these topics whilst living in a simple wooden hut with no running water near Woodstock, for 12 hours a day… Sounds a bit like winter months at Gelli…).
+The Catawba.
+They inhabited an area of what is now South Carolina, and were essentially sedentary agricultural people who also fished and hunted for game.
+The Wikipedia link shows a photo of tribal members with traditional turkey feather head dresses, and also mentions that the tribe used to practice infant head flattening, and had a religion based upon a different trinity of Creator (Manatou), Son of Creator, and Turtle (Kaia).
+(I’ll include a link here to Joseph Campbell, an American academic and teacher who studied, in depth, commonalities amongst religions and myths from around the world, and through the ages.
+He was particularly knowledgeable about the culture of native North American tribes.
+In many ways being introduced to his work years ago by a veterinary colleague, made me decide to “Follow My Bliss“, a simple life philosophy of Campbell’s.
+It’s possibly even one of the reasons why I now write these blogs.
+I discovered for the first time from the Wikipedia link above, that Campbell spent 5 early years of his life reading at length around these topics whilst living in a simple wooden hut with no running water near Woodstock, for 12 hours a day.
+Sounds a bit like the winter months at Gelli Uchaf).

 But why had the name Catawba resonated deep in my consciousness?
 Then it clicked.

-One of our favourite Rhododendrons acquired from Nigel Wright in Devon is Rhododendron Catawbiense album.
-It’s budding up nicely right now and has flowered consistently well every April since we planted it about 4 years ago.
-And of course the original form of this plant is native to that part of the U.S.A. inhabited by the Catawba tribe, and var. album is a naturally occuring variant.
+One of our favourite Rhododendrons, acquired from Nigel Wright in Devon, is Rhododendron catawbiense var. album.
+It’s budding up nicely right now and has flowered consistently well every April, since we planted it about 4 years ago.
+The original form of this plant is native to that part of the U.S.A. inhabited by the Catawba tribe, and var. album is a naturally occurring variant.
 So perhaps beside our Rhododendron is indeed the right place to mark our turkeys’ existence with something more permanent.

-With another long post looming, my update on the Greenhouse Compost Bed will be brief for now..
-(Addendum: – There are a lot of posts now about how this idea has developed and its implementation.
-If you want to find the other posts quickly, then Click on the “Heating our Greenhouse with Compost” pages below the header image on the blog Home Page) Suffice to say that it’s kept the whole Inner Zone frost free through the last very cold week, with a minimum of about 2 degrees C at the coldest end (away from the warm air inflow), and an average minimum over the last fortnight at this point of about 6 degrees C.
+With another long post looming, my update on the greenhouse compost bed will be brief for now.
+(Addendum: There are a lot of posts now about how this idea has developed and its implementation.
+If you want to find the other posts quickly, then click here).
+Suffice to say that it’s kept the whole inner zone frost free through the last very cold week, with a minimum of about 2 degrees C at the coldest end (away from the warm air inflow), and an average minimum over the last fortnight at this point of about 6 degrees C.

-‘The Reactor’ also seems to consistently raise the temperature of the air entering the spiral by about 7.5 to 8 degrees C by the time it exits into the greenhouse, regardless of external temperatures.
+‘The Reactor’ also seems to consistently raise the temperature of the air flowing through the spiral by about 7.5 to 8 degrees C by the time it exits into the greenhouse, regardless of external temperatures.
 And this is maintained fairly evenly throughout the week.

 It looks like wearing my respiratory visor, which I now routinely don for handling the very alkaline ash from our wood burners and the often dusty and occasionally mouldy wood for fuelling these stoves, will have to be worn when I do anything to the compost bed.
-In addition wearing gloves, and washing hands after dealing with compost seems a sensible simple precaution.
-Ah well…
+In addition, wearing gloves and washing hands after dealing with compost seems a sensible simple precaution.